Intel-BMC/openbmc/README.md

 #### debug-tweakers

-Debug features, including the default user-credentials, are enabled by adding `"debug-tweaks"` feature to the build, by including the following in your `local.conf` file:
+The default user-credentials, and other debug features, are enabled by adding `"debug-tweaks"` feature to the build, by including the following in your `local.conf` file: